The Bumper of My SUV: Content

 Written entirely by Wright, the song is a ballad, accompanied almost exclusively by piano.
 Its lyrics are a first-person account of a woman who is driving her SUV.
 She is given the finger by another driver, because she (the singer) has "a bright red sticker for the U.S. Marines / on the bumper of [her] SUV".
 The singer then defends her sticker, stating that her family served in the Marines.
 Wright has stated that she did not intend for the song to be pro-war.
 In addition, she has stated that she recorded the song begrudgingly, and did not intend for it to be a single.

 Wright's fan club

 While the song was climbing the charts, it was discovered that members of Wright's fan club were contacting radio stations nationwide, requesting increased airplay for the song to help it climb the charts.
 These fan club members had posed as family or friends of military members when making their requests.
 After discovering the actions of her fan club's members, Wright fired the club's leader, with whom she had been friends since 1996.

-Re-release

-Signed to Dualtone Records at the time, Wright released "The Bumper of My SUV" in November 2004 as the second single from her album The Metropolitan Hotel.
-The song soon became the second fastest-selling single on the Billboard country sales charts at the time, and reached a peak of #35 on the U.S. Hot Country Singles & Tracks (now Hot Country Songs) charts.